pragnyanramtha/lecture/mtv.md

-I AM Pragnyan Ramtha, Currently 17, and a software developer.
+I AM Pragnyan Ramtha, 1m 17, and lets say a software developer.

 That's the part some of you know